FionaCBL/HMDIngestWorkflowImprovement/README.md

 ### Checks
 As far as possible, individual checks are separated and the user is free to choose which checks to run over.

-Three broad checks are available:
+Four broad checks are available:
 - Shelfmark source folder checks
 This checks that the value of `Source Folder` given for an item in SharePoint is a valid path on the BL network and writes the outcome of this check to Sharepoint.
 - Run shelfmark protected character check
 Checks a shelfmark as entered in SharePoint for protected characters that will cause errors further down the workflow.
 Writes outcome of this check to SharePoint.

-- Generates image order CSV and perform ALTO XML checks.
-Writes to SharePoint if errors are found.
+- Generates image order CSV and perform ALTO XML checks Writes to SharePoint if errors are found.
 Image order csvs are written to a folder on the desktop currently.
+Queries Iams if relevant to find foliated child shelfmarks and adds these into the image order csv.

+- Query library metadata APIs
+Looks the item up on Aleph or Iams, depending on the metadata source field entry in sharepoint.
+Depending on whether the item comes under the remit of Aleph or Iams, writes a CSV to a folder in the the user's desktop.
+The folder name uses the item shelfmark within the name.

 ## For Developers